Canon 100D vs Fujifilm X100T

-The physical size and weight of the Canon 100D and the Fujifilm X100T are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+An illustration of the physical size and weight of the Canon 100D and the Fujifilm X100T is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 100D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100T is notably smaller (12 percent) than the Canon 100D.
 In this context, it is worth noting that neither the 100D nor the X100T are weather-sealed.